stugorf/mmgraphrag-odsc-west-2025/README.md

-# mmGraphRAG ODSC East 2025
+# mmGraphRAG ODSC West 2025
-This repo is a companion to the mmGraphRAG presentation ODSC EAST 2025.
+This repo is a companion to the mmGraphRAG presentation ODSC West 2025.
 Multimodal GraphRAG (mmGraphRAG) is the natural extension of GraphRAG which incorporates visual information into graph based retrieval.

 __Contact Information__
 - Author, Presenter [David Hughes](mailto:david@hyperdimensionalcomputing.ai)